xujustinj/Extended-Essay/README.md

 # A Geometric Explanation for Prime-rich Lines on the Ulam Spiral

-The revised paper can be found [here](https://drive.google.com/file/d/1Qnm2kCzFfyWKjZs3ibRenFmdy2lNG1oi/view?usp=sharing).
-It is identical to the [submitted version](https://drive.google.com/file/d/1oc4km03iafN8zJzZJH5y4rG1RCXt7U2-/view?usp=sharing) in content, differing only in the use of the align environment, the typeset bibliography, and the rearranged appendix.
+The revised paper can be found [here](03-01-19 Version (Revision).pdf).
+It is identical to the [submitted version](13-02-18 Version (Submission).pdf) in content, differing only in the use of the align environment, the typeset bibliography, and the rearranged appendix.